angular/angular/modules/angular2/docs/core/10_view.md

 </div>
 ```

 The above template is compiled by the Compiler to create a ProtoView.
-The ProtoView is than used to
+The ProtoView is then used to
 create an instance of the View.
 The instantiation process involves cloning the above template and
 locating all of the elements which contain bindings and finally instantiating the Directives
 associated with the template.
 (See compilation for more details.)